wondwossen-gm/BootstrapPractice/README.md

    * To do this, click the `Fork` button located at the top right of this page.
 * Navigate to your github profile to find the _newly forked repository_.
 * Clone the repository from **your account** into the directory on your computer that you use to keep your projects (ex. `dev` directory).
+    - Remember this from the lessons on Git and Github?
+        - Go to the green `Code` button in the top right of this repository
+        - Select `https` and then COPY that url
+        - Open Git Bash on your computer, `cd` to a directory where you wish to save this assignment to work on
+        - Type `git clone ` followed by the URL you copied from Github
+        - `cd` into the repository for this assignment you have just cloned, `BootstrapPractice`
 * Open the newly cloned project in a code editor (ex.
-Visual Studio Code).
+Visual Studio Code). _If you do not yet has VSCode, it's okay, you can also edit the files in Notepad or a similar text editor._

 ### Part 2 - Edit the _cloned_ project

-* from a text editor (i.e. - Visual Studio Code), select:
+* from a text editor (i.e. - Visual Studio Code, Notepad ++, etc...), select:
   * `File` > `Add Folder to WorkSpace`
     * Select the directory you use to store your projects (ex. `dev` directory)
-    * From the text editor,in the directory you use to store your projects (ex. `dev` directory), locate the newly cloned project
+    * From the text editor,in the directory you use to store your projects (ex. `dev` directory), locate the newly cloned project `BootstrapPractice`
     * Expand the project from the _project explorer (may just be called `explorer`)_
     * Modify the `index.html` and `style.css` (if needed) to complete the assignment.